-How to control the activity between users and the applications that your company uses through Microsoft Cloud App Security
+How to control activity between users and applications used by your company through Microsoft Cloud App Security

 Security is a critical aspect for any company that is in the cloud.
 According to a study conducted by Microsoft, companies use an average of 17 applications in the cloud, sometimes some, with knowledge of IT managers but often without their authorization (for example, Facebook, Gmail, Dropbox, etc.). ..), exposing companies to unknown security risks and breaches of privacy policies.
-In view of this situation, many IT managers ask themselves : How can we detect which cloud applications our users use as part of their activity? and .. then ...
+Faced with this situation, many IT managers are raised .
+How can we detect which cloud applications our users use as part of their activity? and .. then ...
 How can we control the activity that these users perform in these applications, taking into account that they are often confidential data?

 The solution: Microsoft Cloud App Security

 What happens if an employee, correctly identified and authenticated, does something wrong with your data?
-It's more ...
-What would happen if that employee is no longer loyal or acts under duress? or ..
-What happens if your computer is not properly protected and a malware is reading data in your name?
+What's more ..
+What if that employee is no longer loyal or acts under duress? or ..
+What if your computer was not properly protected and malware was reading data in your name?
 This is where Microsoft Cloud App Security (MCAS) would intervene.

 What exactly does it offer you?

-- Application detection: Monitor your network traffic in real time and detect applications in the cloud used, get visibility of the unauthorized and evaluate the risk.
+- Application detection: Monitor your network traffic in real time and detect used cloud applications, gain visibility of unauthorized ones and assess risk.

-- Visibility of user activity in cloud applications : Through Cloud Discovery you can obtain detailed information on activities, users, traffic and files used in the cloud, as well as personalized reports of activity records in the cloud by user.
+- Visibility of user activity in cloud applications : Through Cloud Discovery you can obtain detailed information of the activities, users, traffic and files used in the cloud, as well as personalized reports of cloud activity logs per user.

-- Greater control and protection of your critical data : Control the use of your company's data through access and data sharing directives and data loss prevention (DLP).
-For example, your company may have a file policy enabled that alerts you when a user has shared a company document with an external domain.
+- Greater control and protection of your critical data : Control the use of your company's data through access policies and data sharing and data loss prevention (DLP).
+For example, your company may have an archive policy enabled that alerts you when a user has shared a company document with an external domain.

-- Intelligent protection: Cloud App Security counts on the information of millions of unique data received by the signals of devices of the Microsoft client base to detect anomalous incidents and behavior patterns of the user that may be indicative of a security risk for your company. .
+- Intelligent protection: Cloud App Security has the information of millions of unique data received by the signals of devices from the Microsoft client base to detect incidents and abnormal behavior patterns of the user that may be indicative of a security risk for your company .

-- Application risk assessment: Cloud App Security counts on the information of millions of signals received from Microsoft client devices to detect anomalous incidents and behavior patterns of the user that may be indicative of a security risk for your company.
+- Application risk assessment: Cloud App Security has the information of millions of signals received from Microsoft client devices to detect incidents and abnormal user behavior patterns that may be indicative of a security risk for your company.

-- Integration with Azure AD: You can consolidate the different identifiers that Cloud App Security collects from a user when accessing different applications in the cloud and unify them with their identification name in the Active Directory of your company.
-In this way you can control more easily the activity in the cloud and can also create customized reports by groups of users or departments (This functionality requires a configuration in the Firewall of the company)
+- Integration with Azure AD: You can consolidate the various identifiers that Cloud App Security collects from a user by accessing different applications in the cloud and unifying them with their identification name in the Active Directory of your company.
+In this way you can more easily control the activity in the cloud and can also create customized reports by groups of users or departments (This functionality requires a configuration in the company's Firewall)

-The panels of Cloud App Security provide an overview of the activities and features of the applications in the cloud that are being used and allow you to measure that use by the number of users, the volume of traffic or the IPs from which it is accessed.
+The Cloud App Security panels provide an overview of the activities and features of the cloud applications being used and allow you to measure that use by the number of users, the volume of traffic or the IP's from which you access.
 To help you investigate the applications in your environment you can consult:

-- Main panel: General information about the status in the cloud (users, files and activities), as well as the necessary actions (alerts, activity infractions and content infractions)
+- Main panel: General information on the status of the cloud (users, files and activities), as well as the necessary actions (alerts, activity violations and content violations)

-- Data: Analysis of the data stored in the application; breakdown by file type and by level of file sharing.
+- Data: Analysis of the data stored in the application; Breakdown by file type and by file sharing level.

-- Files: Details of files, possibility of filtering by owner, level of shared use, etc., as well as carrying out government actions (such as quarantining)
+- Files: Detail of files, possibility of filtering by owner, level of sharing, etc., as well as carrying out government actions (such as quarantining)

-- Third-party applications: Detail of third-party applications implemented in the company, such as G Suite, and definition of policies for those applications.
+- Third-party applications: Details of third-party applications implemented in the company, such as G Suite, and definition of policies for those applications.

 - User: Complete general information of the user profile in the cloud, including groups, locations, recent activities, related alerts and used browsers.

-From this tab you can perform a detailed analysis of the applications used in the company and perform actions with unwanted ones, as they are considered risky applications or because they violate company policies, marking them as Unauthorized .
+From this tab you can perform a detailed analysis of the applications used in the company and perform actions with the unwanted ones, as they are considered risk applications or because they violate the company's policies, marking them as Unauthorized .